tstone43/aks_voting_app/README.md

 ## How to Run the Voting App Locally in Docker Desktop

-Original documentation for this process here: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app
+Original documentation for this process is here: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app

 1. Clone repository to local computer with git clone
 2. Make sure you have Docker Desktop installed on your PC or Mac